Sir Francis Bacon, Viscount Saint Alban

 Bacon also declared his undying belief that the whole universe has a mind or soul—an intelligence and consciousness with which everything is imbued.

-Bacon knew and stated openly that wisdom lies hidden within nature, and that it is up to us to discover and use it charitably, for the benefit of all life.
+Bacon knew and stated openly that wisdom lies hidden within nature—divine, human and natural—and that it is up to us to discover and use it charitably for the benefit of all life.
 And that for this we have the guiding help of the wisdom that is inspired into our hearts from the divine world, as well as that given us by divinely inspired prophets.

-This wisdom he referred to not only as the Word of God but also as Sophia, whom he likened to the Mistress whom we, the handmaiden, the human psyche, should serve devotedly, with love.
+Bacon referred to wisdom as not only the Word of God but also Sophia, whom he likened to the Mistress whom we, the handmaiden, should serve devotedly, with love.

 Charity, he explained, is love in action, otherwise known as philanthropy.
 This, he said, is the equivalent of goodness, the very character of the Deity, and without which man is a busy, mischievous, wretched thing, no better than a kind of vermin.